 - Federal Income Tax Withheld (4)

-Note that the numbers following each category correspond to the equivalent box numbers on the stand-alone IRS Form 1099-B.
+Note that the numbers following each category are equivalent to the ones on the stand-alone IRS Form 1099-B.

 The cost basis information that we provide to the IRS, when applicable, includes

-- The holding period of the security that you sold (short-term, long-term or unknown) (1c)
+- The holding period of the security that you sold (short-term, long-term, or unknown) (2)

-- Basis is reported to the IRS (6)
+- Basis is reported to the IRS (3 or 5)

-The supplemental realized gain/loss sections in your 2013 tax statement continue to provide additional cost basis information for fixed-income securities purchased either above or below par, for options transactions, and for security transactions conducted in a currency other than U.S. dollars.
+The supplemental realized gain/loss sections in your 2014 tax statement continue to provide additional cost basis information for complex debt, for noncovered option contracts, and for security transactions conducted in a currency other than U.S. dollars.